 Customers in the State Library are welcome to take photographs of the general interior of the three buildings for personal use.
 For example, a photograph of yourself taken in front of the Treasures Wall for a private photo album.
 To avoid disturbance to other users, flash photography is not allowed past the main security entrance.
+Customers and staff of the State Library are not to be photographed or filmed without their permission.

 Certain items in State Library collections may not be photographed because of: